Part V

 Path of the Dragon: Complementary Tools After Stable Recovery

-This section is for readers who are already firmly grounded in a stable recovery program with ongoing professional and community support.
-If you are not in such a container—or if your sobriety feels fragile—do not use these tools; stay with your primary treatment and peer-support framework and discuss any future additions with your care team first.
+This section is for readers who are already grounded in a stable recovery program with ongoing professional and community support.
+If you are not in such a container—or your sobriety feels fragile—stay with your primary treatment and peer-support framework and discuss any future additions with your care team first.

-The aim is to build capacity to witness urges rise and fall, potentially contributing over time to decoupling stimulus from compulsive response.
+The aim is to build capacity to witness urges rise and fall, contributing to decoupling stimulus from compulsive response.

-2. Archetype work for understanding drivers: Exploring relevant archetypes from the Archetype Portals part, perhaps as part of journaling or within therapeutic exploration, may help illuminate the why behind past addictive patterns:
+2. Archetype work for understanding drivers: Exploring archetypal patterns as part of journaling or within therapeutic work can help illuminate the why behind past addictive patterns:

 • Was the Wounded Child seeking comfort or escape?

-• Was the Shadow Rebel engaging in self-destruction?
+• Was the Rebel turning pain into self-destruction?

-• Was the Shadow Magician trying to control inner states externally?
+• Was the Magician trying to control inner states externally?

 Understanding these drivers can allow for targeted healing and integration.

-This may enrich the self-inventory process found in recovery programs (for example, the 4th Step in 12-Step work), but it absolutely must never replace that core, structured work done within the program context, including the vital component of taking responsibility for actions.
+This can enrich self-inventory work found in recovery programs (for example, the 4th Step in 12-Step work).
+But it must never replace the core, structured work done within your program context, including taking responsibility for actions.

 It serves as complementary insight, not primary method.